-So you’ve invested in a beautiful, waterproof deck or maybe you got lucky and a great deck came with your home.
-It can disappear quickly without great care and cleaning.
-There are great methods and products for cleaning your deck and then there are hazardous chemicals to avoid!
+So you’ve invested in a beautiful, waterproof deck for your home.
+Or maybe you got lucky and a great deck came with your home.
+It can disappear quickly without proper care and cleaning with waterproof deck chemicals.
+There are great methods and products for cleaning your deck.
+And then there are hazardous chemicals to avoid!

 - Pure Bleach ~ Pure Bleach is a dangerous chemical that literally eats through materials.
 This means eating past your deck’s protected surface and into the wood.
-There are cleaners that contain some smaller percentage of bleach and other safer chemicals, but be sure and look into their effects on waterproofing right there on that product’s label.
+There are cleaners that contain some smaller percentage of bleach and other safer chemicals.
+Be sure and look into their effects on waterproofing right there on that product’s label.
 If they are safe, they will say so.

 - Another easy tip to remember is not to use chemicals that have warnings to stay away from children and pets.
 Those are generally going to be too strong for your deck as well.